tianlinxu312/Sutton-Barto-implementions/README.md

 # RL-implementions

-This repository contains implementations for exercises in Sutton & Barto book.
+This repository contains implementations for exercises in the Sutton & Barto book.